 BUSINESS DEVELOPMENT AND MICROFINANCE

 The development of local businesses is essential to ensure the sustainability of water, sanitation and hygiene services.
 Local businesses and entrepreneurs provide key support ensuring necessary supplies are available, providing maintenance of infrastructure, and opening the doors of possibility for locally adapted innovation.
 Approaches like Village Savings and Loan Associations (VSLA) help harness local resources to invest in WASH businesses, and microfinance is providing jobs and funding for local WASH entrepreneurship.
 World Vision has also found success using microfinance and business development opportunities in WASH through the construction and maintenance of water points, construction of sanitation facilities, and promotion of household water treatment products, soap and hand washing tools.
+Learn more about business development and microfinance.

 COMMUNITY-LED TOTAL SANITATION